Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Applications

+\begin{Rem} The remaining multiplicity concerns only the specification of the estimator.\footnote{For example, one may disregard a random subset of click data and still obtain an unbiased estimator.} Indeed, the transfer in \eqref{eq: expectation VCG ad auctions} can be interpreted as the data-driven pivot mechanism under full revelation of the state $\omega$, when agents’ ex-post payoffs are specified as in \eqref{eq: quasi ex-post payoffs ad auction}.
+In this case, the data-driven pivot mechanism is unique up to a measure-zero set of states. \end{Rem}

+The estimator $\widehat{\omega}^{x^{*}(\theta)}$ is unbiased.
+Since agents' payoffs are affine in $\omega$ at the reporting stage, the data-driven pivot mechanism implements $x^{*}$ by Theorem \ref{prop: unbiased}.
+It is easy to check the individual rationality and no subsidy conditions are also satisfied.

+We prove the converse in Appendix~\ref{sec: appendix proof characterization of the VCG auction}.
+The argument parallels \citet{moulin1986characterizations}'s characterization of the pivot mechanism in private-value settings.
+We first assume that information is reported truthfully and show that, under the no-subsidy and individual-rationality conditions, any transfer scheme that elicits agents’ values per click must be a pivot mechanism.
+We then endogenize information reporting: implementation in posterior equilibrium implies that transfers cannot depend on agents’ reports of information.
+Finally, imposing individual rationality yields the expression in \eqref{eq: expectation VCG ad auctions prop}.

+\begin{Rem} In the single-item case, the data-driven pivot mechanism satisfies individual rationality and no-subsidy \emph{ex post for every realization of the click data}.
+The estimator of the single-slot CTR is simply the number of clicks received by the winner, so the winner~$i$’s ex-post net payoff is

+By Proposition~\ref{prop: Characterization of the VCG auction}, and under Assumption~\ref{assumption: information CTR}, this is the unique data-driven mechanism based on click data that satisfies these properties. \end{Rem}

+Thus far, we have assumed that click-through rates do not depend on the identity of the assigned agent.
+We now relax this assumption and, for simplicity, focus on the single-item case.
+Suppose each agent~$i$ has an agent-specific click-through rate $\omega_i \in [0,1]$.
+The efficient allocation assigns the item to the agent with the highest expected payoff, that is, to agent~$i$ such that $\theta_i \, \E[\omega_i \mid \mathbf{S}=s] \ge \max_{j \neq i} \left\{ \theta_j \, \E[\omega_j \mid \mathbf{S}=s] \right\}$.
+In this environment, information about the state is socially valuable.
+We continue to assume that clicks on the displayed ad are observed.

-However, in this case, the per-click pivot payment does not align incentives.
-Indeed, fix an arbitrary agent $i$ and assume the other agents report truthfully.
-Under the per-click pivot payment, $i$'s expected payment would be
+The corresponding per-click second-price auction no longer aligns incentives.
+Fix an arbitrary agent~$i$ and suppose all other agents report truthfully.
+Conditional on others’ truthful reports, agent~$i$’s expected transfer is

-Observe that the expected payment depends on the reported signals solely through the allocation.
-Consequently, agent \(i\) may have an incentive to misreport signals, inflating her own expected click-through rate while diminishing those of others.
-By doing so, agent \(i\) can secure greater prominence by promising higher payment frequencies, even though, based on her posterior beliefs, these payments are unlikely to materialize.
-We illustrate with the following example.

-\begin{Ex} (Individual CTR pivot payments) \\ Consider two agents, and suppose that while the prior on \(\omega_i\) has non-zero variance, each agent knows her own click-through rate, \(\omega_i = s_i\), for each \(i\).
-Assume further that \(\theta_1 s_1 < \theta_2 s_2\), but \(\theta_1 > \theta_2\).
-If agent 2 reports truthfully and agent 1 reports \((\theta_1', s_1')\), the expected net utility of agent 1 under the per-click pivot payment is given by